+Module 6 Name: Leadership in Primary Maths

+Module Code: MA9106 MA9106 ECTS:10 Module Type Core

+Module Description

-Module 6 Leadership in Prima ary Maths Name: Module Code: MA9106 ECTS:<> Module Type <core elective<="" th=""></core> Module Description Module rationale This module focuses on leadership in primary mathematics education.
+This module focuses on leadership in primary mathematics education.
 Subject leaders in the primary education system are frequently tasked with securing and sustaining educational improvements in curricular areas.
 The formal and informal roles of primary mathematics education leaders require individuals who can offer leadership and expertise and ultimately support the provision of effective learning experiences in mathematics.
 Primary mathematics leaders also have a critical role to play in the implementation of STEM Education Policy (DES, 2017a) in primary settings.
 Research highlights the need for professional supports to be available for mathematics leaders in order to enable them to enhance teacher capacity in schools and several education policies prioritise the provision of professional development opportunities for mathematics leaders.
 This module supports current and aspiring primary mathematics leaders to develop their leadership skills, become familiar with models of mathematics leadership and develop an understanding of the relationship between policy and change.